Auxiliary Services Directory

 However, the University does not allow its marks to be applied on consumables, health & beauty products, or tobacco and alcohol related products.

 A determination as to whether or not an item is acceptable is made at the time the vendor submits a request for a new product approval.

 Yes!
 University schools, departments, and affiliated organizations may use the University's name or marks in their literature, signage, etc, but must have the design approved prior to publication and use by the Publications Office.
 If the school, department or affiliated organization wishes to use the University's name or marks on items to be given away or used as uniforms, the design must be submitted to the Trademark Licensing Program for approval.

 A licensed vendor must be used whether royalties are required or not.
 Please remember that the University's marks may not be altered in any way.
 You may not incorporate the University's marks with a commercial vendor's mark.

 What process must be followed if a department wants to have the University's name or logo on items such as T-shirts, novelty items, etc?

 Departments must go through the Purchasing Department to place an order for these items.
 The Purchasing Agent will forward information to the Licensing Department and obtain permission.
 Please be aware that University departments are required to adhere to the same guidelines as commercial vendors.

-The Collegiate Licensing Company (CLC) is the licensing representative for UNC Charlotte.
-CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-CLC may be contacted at www.clc.com or by contacting our representative, Chrysta Bayliss, Cbayliss@clc.com or 770-956-0520.
+IMG College Licensing (IMG) is the licensing representative for UNC Charlotte.
+IMG is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
+IMG may be contacted at imgcollegelicensing.com or by contacting our representative, Harrison Polk, at Harrison.firstname.lastname@example.org or 770-956-0520.